brahmbeyond/ChattyBox/README.md

 It's a webapp made in React JS with Firebase and Material UI.
 The purpose of this app was to learn the working of Firebase's Authentication and Firestore CRUD Operations.

 First user has to login with either Gmail or Github.
 Then there are some available rooms present , user can select from them or can create new room.

-Then there in rooms , users can chat .
+Then there in rooms , users can chat (send messages,images,files).

 ## Demo